gearoenix/gearoenix/README.md

 ## Decisions

-- Right now a standalone application is going to be implemented not a library.
+- Right now a standalone application is going to be implemented, not a library.
 - The only advantage of Vulkan over OpenGL (modern versions) for Gearoenix is better multithreaded rendering and ray tracing
 - GLTF file is going to be used as the main asset provider format instead of